Max6778/FlintLauncher/README.md

 ## Community

-> Discord server coming soon.
+> Discord server coming soon!

 Use GitHub Issues for bug reports and feature requests in the meantime.